 We partnered with Takasa, a company that produces luxury comfortable ethically made 100% organic cotton and Fairtrade Certified bed and bath linens because they are healthier for us, our home, and the environment.
 Their mindful and sustainable business practices resonate with us.
 They are GOTS-certified products which means they are free of allergens, carcinogens, and toxic chemical residues that could be harmful to humans.
 For every purchase, Takasa plants a tree.
 You can feel good wrapped in Takasa products while feeling good about the impact your choices make on people and the planet alike.
 As a conscious consumer, you can choose to feel better about the quality and sustainability of the purchases you make.
 Visit Takasa to learn more and start making your bed more welcoming at night.

 We are life partners who turned business partners after having our first child.
 We started off together living a wellness-centered lifestyle that quickly changed with the addition of a newborn.
-We know what it is like to put nutrition and eating right, working out/exercise, and other self-care activities at the bottom of our to-do lists.
+We know what it is like to put nourishing our bodies, staying active, and other self-care activities at the bottom of our to-do lists.
 Especially during transitions like starting or growing a family, building a career, or business.